AlbertoV5/analytics-front-end/README.md

 ## Directories

-Following Astro file-based routing, the main directories in src are:
+Following the Astro framework, the main directories in src are:

 ```shell
 src